sudharshan59/DocuQuery-AI./README.md

 🆕 Add support for new formats

+Fork the repo and submit a PR!

 📜 License
-MIT License — Free to use, modify, and distribute!
+MIT License — Free to use, modify, and distribute.

-🙌 Built With Love Using
+🙏 Acknowledgements
 🤗 Hugging Face — Models & Spaces

 🧠 OpenAI Whisper — Audio transcription